codythegreat/dss/README.md

 cd into the src directory and run the following command:

-`gcc -I path/to/DSS/include main.c -lncurses`
+`gcc -I path/to/DSS/include main.c -o dss -lncurses`

+or simply run the Makefile:

+`make dss`

 ### Usage